ChrisEustace8/Secure-Application-Development-Course-Project-/README.md

-miniFacebook Web Application
+**Secure Application Development Course Project**

-Purpose:
+## Description:

-This project demonstrates the application of secure programming principles and web development technologies by builing a simple yet secure miniFacebook web application.
+This project is a secure miniFacebook web application developed as part of the **CPS 475/575: Secure Application Development** course at the University of Dayton.
+This project demonstrates the application of secure programming principles and web development technologies by building a simple yet secure miniFacebook web application.
 The application allows users to register, log in, post, edit, delete, and comment, all while adhering to key security practices.

-Features:
+## Features:

 User Registration: Anyone can register for an account.